andrewharmellaw/camel-boot/README.md

 We have a design goal to reduce the amount of code which distracts form your business logic.
 To this end, we've focussed on removing XML-config, ketp the dependencies clean and lean, and provided a structure which should give clear indication where to put your code.
 It can however result in things looking a little magical.
 Here are how the various elements are set up:

 ### Properties
-TBC
+Environment-dependent config information is read from a set of .properties files which are located external to the JAR file.
+The ones for developent are located in the ```config``` directory.
+These are split up so as to prevent any one file from getting too dense.
+They are loaded and shared with Spring, Camel, and Hystrix via the [archaius-spring-adapter](https://github.com/Capgemini/archaius-spring-adapter) which is configured as a Spring ```@Bean``` in the MyAppConfig class.
+The idea is to build a JAR which will work in _all_ environments, and then configure it with env-specific properties files deployed alongside it.

 #### Files to change
 TBC

 ### Spring Boot
+The core of the Spring Boot app is the ```Application``` class.
+This has the ```@SpringBootApplication``` annotation and gets us most of the way towards the fat jar goodness we desire.
+Note that the ```@EnableAutoConfiguration``` annotation is NOT used.
+We prefer to do things a little more explicitly which we find helps us avoid many of the Spring-magic problems most people encounter at some point or other.

-Dependencies aside, there seems to be little Spring Boot (or indeed Spring-anything) in evidence.
-This is intentional. build.gradle is a good place to start.
-Note that we have excluded the Tomcat starter (so we get Jetty) as well as web-mvc.
-Because Spring Boot loves to look at your classpath and do clever things based on what it finds its best to add a single dependency to your project and then, before you add any code or config, run your tests and check that ```gradle bootRun``` still works.
+This aside, you may notice that there seems to be little Spring Boot (or indeed Spring-anything) in evidence.
+This is intentional.
+If you want to see what is there in the seed, ```build.gradle``` is a good place to start.
+Note that we have excluded the Tomcat starter (so we get Jetty instead) as well as web-mvc.
+We don't need them in our projects.

+We have ended up doing this because Spring Boot loves to look at your classpath and do clever things based on what it finds.
+While this is definitely a boon in most situations, it is possible that this can give you major headaches.
+We have found that it is best therefore to add single dependencies to your project and then, before you add any code or config, run your tests and check that ```gradle bootRun``` still works.
 It's amazing the havoc that a stray servlet-api, buried down in your dependency graph can wreak.

-Then note the springBoot.mainClass config - you shouldn't have to change this.
-We've set up a starter main class for you too (see the *Camel* section next).
-All you need to know for your Spring-Boot comprehension is that this class comes from Camel and gets all the Boot-y goodness up and running.
+Finally note that we've managed to do away with all that nasty XML Spring config.
+As mentioned in the *Properties* section above, when we do need to create a bean, we do by creating a ```@Bean``` method it in the ```@Configuration``` annotated ```MyAppConfig``` class, or we explicitly import is with an explicit ```@Import``` at the top of the ```Application``` class.

 #### Files to change
 TBC